Why Quality Early Education is Key to a Child's Future Success thumbnail

 FAQ 1: At what age should formal early childhood education begin?

 Many experts, while expressing differing opinions, recommend that children begin structured early education at age 3 or 4 years.
-It's important to remember that learning starts at birth.
-High-quality childcare, as well as parent-child interaction, are essential for the development of children.
-The key is to ensure that any formal education is developmentally appropriate and play-based, rather than overly academic or rigid.
+However, it's important to note that learning begins at birth, and high-quality childcare and parent-child interactions in the earliest years are crucial for development.
+It is important to make sure that formal education is not overly academic, but rather based on play and developmentally appropriate.

 FAQ 2: How can parents support early childhood education at home?